platformsh/platformsh-docs/src/frameworks/drupal8/simplesaml.md

 ## Download the library and Drupal module

 The easiest way to download SimpleSAMLphp is via Composer.
-The following lines will add both the Drupal module and the PHP library to your `composer.json` file.
+The following command will add both the Drupal module and the PHP library to your `composer.json` file.

 ```bash
 composer require simplesamlphp/simplesamlphp drupal/simplesamlphp_auth